A note about the term 'Wegener's granulomatosis'

 Granulomatosis with Polyangiitis is thought to be an autoimmune disorder.
-This uncommon disease usually begins as a localized granulomatous inflammation of upper or lower respiratory tract mucosa, and may progress into generalized necrotizing granulomatous vasculitis and glomerulonephritis.
-The cause of Wegener’s granulomatosis is unknown.
+This uncommon disease usually begins as a localized granulomatous inflammation of the upper or lower respiratory tract mucosa, and may progress into generalized necrotizing granulomatous vasculitis and glomerulonephritis.
+The cause of Granulomatosis with polyangiitis (GPA) is unknown.
 Although the disease resembles an infectious process, no causative agent has been isolated yet.
 Because of the characteristic histological changes, hypersensitivity has been postulated as the basis of the disease.

+Frequent sinusitis is the most common symptom for Granulomatosis with polyangiitis.
 Other early symptoms include persistent fever without an obvious cause, night sweats, fatigue, and malaise (an “ill feeling”).
-Chronic ear infections may preclude a diagnosis of Wegener’s granulomatosis.
+Chronic ear infections may preclude a diagnosis of Granulomatosis with Polyangiitis.

-Other upper respiratory symptoms include nose bleeds, pain, and sores around the opening of the patient’s nose.
+Other upper respiratory symptoms include nosebleeds, pain, and sores around the opening of the patient’s nose.
 Loss of appetite and weight loss are common as well.
-Skin lesions typically occur, but there is no one typical lesion associated with this disease.
+Skin lesions typically occur, but there is no one lesion associated with this disease.
 Symptoms of kidney disease may be present, but this does not always happen.
 The urine may be bloody, and usually it first appears as red or smoky urine.
 Eye problems develop in a significant number of patients, which may range from mild conjunctivitis to severe swelling of the eye.
 Other symptoms include weakness, cough, or coughing up blood, as well as bloody sputum.
 The patient commonly complains about shortness of breath, wheezing, chest pain, rashes, and joint pains.

 If the nose, throat, or skin is not affected, a diagnosis can be difficult.
 This is because the symptoms and x-rays can resemble those of several lung diseases.
-Chest x-ray may show cavities or dense areas in the lungs similar to cancer.
-To definitely diagnose Wegener’s granulomatosis a variety of tests may be performed, including a biopsy of abnormal tissue.
-The doctor could chose to have open lung biopsy, upper airway biopsy, nasal mucosal biopsy, bronchoscopy with transtracheal biopsy, or kidney biopsy.
+A chest x-ray may show cavities or dense areas in the lungs similar to cancer.
+To definitely diagnose Granulomatosis with Polyangiitis, a variety of tests may be performed, including a biopsy of abnormal tissue.
+The doctor could choose to perform an open lung biopsy, upper airway biopsy, nasal mucosal biopsy, bronchoscopy with transtracheal biopsy, or kidney biopsy.
 Urinalysis is helpful to look for signs of kidney disease such as protein and blood in the urine.
-In fact, the presence of kidney disease is necessary to make a definitive diagnosis of Wegener’s granulomatosis.
+In fact, the presence of kidney disease is necessary to make a definitive diagnosis of Granulomatosis with Polyangiitis.

-With treatment, most people recover within months although some may develop chronic renal failure.
+With treatment, most people recover within months, although some may develop chronic renal failure.
 Without treatment, patients can die within a few months, which is why complications usually result from lack of treatment.
 Possible complications include chronic kidney failure, hemoptysis (coughing up blood), respiratory failure, or inflammation of the eyes.
 Common complications are also nasal septum perforation and rash.
 Moreover, medications used to treat the disease can cause side effects.
 These side effects may also lead to complications.

 It is important to know when to call the health care provider.
 Anyone who experiences chest pain, coughing up blood, blood in the urine, or other symptoms of this disorder should call their health care provider.
 The problem is that no preventive measures are currently known.